pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.27) [11/09/2016] Rewrite complete up to 4.4.4.**

+The chapter about weapons (_EVE_, _RH\_IronSights_ and _WMK_) has changed dramatically.
+Using Xuul's video as a source of enlightenment, I have a less cluttered procedure, although a bit more complex. _RH\_IronSights_ and _WMK_ install procedures have been completely rewritten, and I have installed several bridges I left out the previous iteration.

+I also included the _Blackened_ patch between _FWE_, _MMM_ and _EVE_ permanently.
+I think it's safer to do so.
+I will include instructions for the _Project Beauty_ patch later.

 **(v0.26) [09/09/2016] Rewrite complete up to 4.3.3.**

 The chapter about Mart's Mutant Mod is complete.
 I have only made a few minor corrections because the chapter was updated enough.